melatekie/GoofHub/README.md

     - Image joke: Image file is required.
     - Video joke: YouTube video link is required.
     - Keywords: At least one word is required.
-    - User has the option to submit the joke as Anonymous.
+    - User has the option to submit joke as Anonymous.
 * Search Page
+    - When the correct keyword typed all the jokes with that keyword appears.
+Jokes can be filtered based on text, image, or video.
 * Category Jokes Page
-    - Back button takes user back to Home Activity
-    - Action bar displays username of post creator and beginning of description
-    - Displays similar info as Home Activity
-    - Full image button shows a popup with the full image
-    - Tag for its category
-    - Current user can reply to post, increments comment count
-    - Current user profile image displays next to reply space
-    - All related comments are displays for post
-    - Replied comments displays user profile image, username, description, time difference
-    - Users can delete their own comments, also decrements comment count
+    - Each joke contains the content, username of joke creator, number of likes and report button
+    - Jokes are displayed according to the latest createdAt date first.
+    - Red heart indicates each joke the current user likes.
+Each user can only like each joke once.
+Click again to unlike joke.
+    - To flag or report a joke user has to state a reason.
+User can flag more than once.
 * Admin Page
+    - Only a moderator has the ability to access the secretPage by typing on the url sitename.com/secretpage
+    - New submitted jokes are shown for review.
+Moderator can edit video links, add or delete keywords, edit category, edit type, decide it to be released on site, or delete it forever.
+The left column shows JSON format of input from database.
+Right column shows the content.
+Below the new jokes, reported jokes are listed in JSON format and their reasons.

 **Optional Nice-to-have Stories**
-* Tips to pop up when open app
-* Administration to monitor users and professionals
-* Setting
-    * Choose to show private information or not
-    * change password
-* rating
+* Sharing jokes in social media
+* Wider variety of emoji likes (ie. Funny, Cringe, Aww, Wow emojis)
+* Joke recommendations based on user likes
+* List all the jokes and the likes user has submitted in Profile page
-* upload profile image
+* Upload profile image
-* reply to posts
-* other users can DM other users
+* Able to follow other users
-* Search posts
-* Professionals can advertise
-* Users can search for repair/fix based on their location

 ### 2. Navigation
 **Navigation Bar (top)**